Title

 The Philippine National Police mandates strict adherence to human rights standards by prohibiting all forms of torture, hazing, and cruel treatment during police training and functions, ensuring accountability for violations and promoting a culture of respect for human dignity.

-Hazing is any form of physical or psychological suffering, punishment, or maltreatment imposed on police applicants, recruits, trainees, or any other person as a prerequisite for admission into or completion of PNP education and training courses.
+Hazing is any physical or psychological suffering, punishment, or maltreatment imposed on a police applicant, recruit, trainee, or any other person as a prerequisite for admission into or completion of a PNP education/training course, and/or as defined under R.A.
+8049.

-It means deliberate and aggravated treatment or punishment, including discrimination inflicted by superior PNP officers or personnel on police applicants, recruits, or trainees undergoing training under PNP supervision.
+It refers to deliberate and aggravated treatment or punishment including discrimination inflicted by a superior PNP officer/personnel on applicants, recruits, trainees, or other persons undergoing training under PNP supervision and control, and/or as defined under R.A.
+9745 and R.A.
+9851.

-The immediate officer is the police commissioned officer holding an office or position with immediate and direct control and supervision over the concerned personnel at the time the violation was committed.
+The immediate officer is the police commissioned officer holding an office/position that gives direct control and supervision over the concerned personnel at the time of the offense.

-All inconsistent policies, directives, and issuances are deemed rescinded or modified accordingly.
+All PNP policies, directives, and issuances inconsistent with the provisions of the circular are deemed rescinded or modified accordingly.

 Analyze Cases Smarter, Faster